LaurentOngaro/UEVaultManager/docs/source/output.rst

 possible values in the error Field
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The “Grab result” field of each asset contains a value that indicate how
+The `Grab result` field of each asset contains a value that indicate how
 the process has run.
 These code are defined by the following enum at the
 beginning of the
 `api/egs.py <https://github.com/LaurentOngaro/UEVaultManager/blob/UEVaultManager/UEVaultManager/api/egs.py>`__